hellmarbecker/blog/_posts/druid-29-preview-transposing-data-with-PIVOT-and-UNPIVOT.markdown

 ![Raw data in table format](/assets/2024-01-15-01-rawdata-table.png)

 You've got the sales figures in the cells, and the regions down and the years across.
 While you _can_ work with the data in this form in Druid, this may not be your best option.
-And Druid 29 brings two new SQL functions that can help with transforming the data into a format that is better suited for analytics.
+Druid 29 brings two new SQL functions that can help with transforming the data into a format that is better suited for analytics.
 Let's see how that works!

 ## Getting set up